arjuna302005/FILE-MANAGEMENT-TOOL/README.md

 The program uses the file:
-📂 Employee.txt – binary file that stores serialized data.
+📂 Book.txt – binary file that stores serialized data.

 Modes: